-The Secondary and Middle Level Teacher Certification M.Ed. program at the University of Washington Bothell leads to both a Master of Education degree and a Washington State Residency Certificate with endorsements in General Science with the option of including Biology, English/Language Arts, Social Studies with the option of adding History, and Mathematics.
+The Secondary and Middle Level Teacher Certification M.Ed. program at the University of Washington Bothell leads to both a Master of Education degree and a Washington State Residency Certificate with an endorsement in one of the following areas:

+- General Science with the option of including Biology - English/Language Arts - Social Studies with the option of adding History - Mathematics.

 English for Speakers of Other Languages (ESOL) or Special Education (SPED) endorsements can be added to any of these areas with additional coursework.